2ezgg/2ezgg.github.io/README.md

 Reddit
 - Allow for youtube and reddit permalink settings (so that users can refresh the page)
 - Fix issue with requests of under 100 data responses repeating on scroll after back button is pressed
-- When user presses back, calculate the height of all of the open expanded elements and subtract it from the current scroll height, so that users get a more accurate position.
 - Mobile version scrolling is causing page to say nothing found when it is actually loading